Ahmed-CYB/mcp-test/challenges/corporate-ftp-infiltration/README.md

 ### Stage 4

-Analysis of discovered files for credentials or sensitive information

-### Stage 5

-Flag location and retrieval from protected directory
+Extraction of sensitive files and flag discovery

 ## Getting Started